Brilliant Star/Volume 20/Issue 5/Text

 november-december 1988

-Qudrat Power ¢ Qawl Speech ¢ Masa’il Questions 145
+Qudrat Power • Qawl Speech

 About the Cover[edit]

 This cheerful cover is the work of Kate Richards, age 7, from Hamilton Township, N.J.
 It is done in plasticine clay (a kind that never hardens) and the size of the original is the same as our cover.
-Kate was inspired by a project in her Baha’ class.
+Kate was inspired by a project in her Bahá’í class.
 She is in the second grade at school and besides being an artist she is also a Brownie and an Indian Princess.

 Notice that Kate's picture is vertical, instead of horizontal.
 That means that the longest dimension is up and down rather than side to side.
 When you, our readers, make pictures for us, try to remember to turn your paper the same way so it is easier for us to use your art work.

-Answers to “Feast Word Search” on page 16:
+Answers to "Feast Word Search"[edit]

-Dear Children,
+Dear Children[edit]

 Our world is so full of so many kinds of living things.
 Respect for and kindness to our world is part of being good world citizens.
-Taking care of the animals and
+Taking care of the animals and plants—saving them and protecting them—is also a part of peacemaking.
+All of us must work together to keep our beautiful planet healthy.

 Write to us about your plants, animals and favorite projects for celebrating our home: Planet Earth.

-Answers to “Tricky Thinking” on page 22:
+Answers to "Tricky Thinking"[edit]

 Manuscripts should be typewritten and double-spaced throughout.
 Brilliant Star does not offer monetary compensation to its contributors.
 Return postage should be included if manuscript is to be returned.
 Single copy $2.50; 6 issues (one year) $12.00; 12 issues (two years) $20.00; foreign, surface mail, one year $15.00, two years $28.00; foreign, air mail, one year $25.00, two years $47.00.
 An index for the preceding year's issues is available for $2.00.

-Address manuscripts and other editorial contributions to: Brilliant Star/Bley
+Address manuscripts and other editorial contributions to: Brilliant Star/Bley 2512 Allegheny Dr. Chattanooga, Tn.
+37421

-2512 Allegheny Dr. Chattanooga, Tn.
-37421 For subscriptions, change of address and adjustments write to: Brilliant Star Baha'i Subscriber Service Baha'i National Center Wilmette, II.
-60091 All other correspondence should be addressed to: Brilliant Star/Richards, 4 Village Dr. Yardville, N.J.
-08620
+For subscriptions, change of address and adjustments write to: Brilliant Star Bahá’í Subscriber Service Bahá’í National Center Wilmette, Il.
+60091

 Printed in the U.S.A.
-ISSN 0884-3635

-Brilliant Star Editorial Board Deborah Bley Editor-in-Chief Mimi McClellan Music Editor
+Mimi McClellan Music Editor

 Rita Leydon Art Director Production